Bridging the gap between continents and oceans, little Panama has played an important role on the world stage.

 Mighty engineering projects don’t get much more impressive than the Panama Canal.
 This world famous waterway flows for just 80 km, but its creation has allowed cargo ships to slash nearly 13,000 km from their journeys, and has changed the fortunes of so many lives.
 Absorb the beautiful green surroundings on a boat tour, or see it from the train line that runs alongside.

-Lesser known things to do in Panama
+Lesser known highlights in Panama

 While there are many well-known things to do in Panama, what about the lesser-known highlights?
 Our local experts have shared some of their top tips for where to go and what to do if you fancy a bit of an alternative Panamanian adventure.